inasafe/inasafe-doc/docs/source/training/socialisation/run_basic_inasafe.rst

-As you can see from the picture above, you will presented with several data in Jakarta from building, java population, raster and vector flood hazard.
+As you can see from the picture above, you will presented with several data in Jakarta from building, Java population, raster and vector flood hazard.

 You will see that the project has three layers loaded: